FaithAlone.net

 The end of the Commandment is the preservation and security of human life.
 Now the punishments inflicted by the civil authority, which is the legitimate avenger of crime, naturally tend to this end, since they give security to life by repressing outrage and violence.
 Hence these words of David: In the morning I put to death all the wicked of the land, that I might cut off all the workers of iniquity from the city of the Lord.

 Notice especially that once again, the above is not a simple statement of permissibility.
-Rather, it's a defence of the use of the death penalty, on the basis of the Biblical principles of justice involved.
-It says that it is "an act of paramount obedience to this Commandment which prohibits murder" - that is, executing criminals follows a commandment, therefore, it is rightly described as an obligation - not merely an option.
+Rather, it's a defense of the use of the death penalty, on the basis of the Biblical principles of justice involved.
+And, the concept of retributive justice is described - the authorities "punish the guilty" by "lawful slaying".

 This sentiment is reiterated in the Catechism published under Pope Pius X (1835-1914 AD):